RocketPy-Team/RocketPy/docs/technical/sensitivity.rst

 To that end, we need to define what is parameter importance.
 In sensitivity analysis, the importance of the parameter should take into account both how much the target variable changes its values depending on that parameter and the prior uncertainty in that parameter.

-Hence, the parameter importance should be a metric that answers the following question: \textbf{how much would the variability of the target variable decrease if we knew the true value of the parameter with certainty?}
+Hence, the parameter importance should be a metric that answers the following question: **how much would the variability of the target variable decrease if we knew the true value of the parameter with certainty?**

 To better grasp why this question captures the idea of parameter importance, let us think of some examples.
 On one hand, assume that there is a parameter extremely important for the simulation, very small changes in this parameter reflect very large changes in the target variable.